FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2021-2-13-What-Is-Ransomware?.md

 Pros
 1. You own the device, which means nobody else can manipulate it unless they have physical access to it
-2. It is speedier to read/write from disk than over the internet with the cloud
+2. It is usually speedier to read/write from disk than download and upload over the internet with the cloud

 Cons
 1. If your only physical backup is compromised(breaks, stolen, etc.), you're screwed